rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 In other languages with garbage collection, it&rsquo;s easy to define graph data structures or other types that contain references to some children, and those references could contain a reference to their parent.
-In Rust, this is hard to do without fully understanding the borrowing rules, however, it is still possible with methods provided by the standard library.
+In Rust, this is hard to do without fully understanding the borrowing rules.
+However, it is still possible with methods provided by the standard library.

 Let&rsquo;s say we have a struct called `Node` which contains a set of references to child nodes, and also a reference to a parent node.
 Normally, Rust would complain, but we can satisfy the borrow checker by wrapping the parent reference in something called a `Weak` pointer.
-This type tells Rust that a node going away, or its children, shouldn&rsquo;t mean that their parent should also be dropped.
+This type tells Rust that a node going away, or its children going away, shouldn&rsquo;t mean that its parent should also be dropped.

 ```rs
 use std::cell::RefCell;